Flagstaff Youth Climate Summit

 Are you involved in sustainability initiatives and climate action in your neighborhood, school, or community group?
 Are you interested in getting involved?

-The Flagstaff Youth Climate Summit is a collaborative event with The Arboretum at Flagstaff and Willow Bend Environmental Education Center and features three challenges: the Climate Action Challenge, the KidWind Challenge, and the Solar Structure Challenge.
-Each challenge is open to youth in 4th-12th grade who form teams of 2-5 individuals and have an adult mentor.
+The Flagstaff Youth Climate Summit is a collaborative event with The Arboretum at Flagstaff and Willow Bend Environmental Education Center and features three challenges: the Climate Action Challenge and the KidWind Challenge.
+Each challenge is open to youth in 4th to 12th grade who form teams of 2 to 5 individuals and have an adult mentor.
 Teams can include youth from public schools, private schools, homeschool groups, afterschool groups, and community organizations (recreation or neighborhood centers, Boys and Girls Club, Big Brothers Big Sisters, Scout troops, etc).
 All teams who attend the Summit will compete for prizes and awards, attend workshops, and learn about climate action and sustainability in Flagstaff.

 Climate Action Challenge